SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 We've compared Eargo to other leading in-the-ear (ITE) hearing aid providers in the same class.
 Here is how they held up to the competition in terms of price, ease of use, customer support, and warranties.

 |Widex||$1,000 to $3,500 per device||Low Visibility||Yes||Up to 3 years|

 |Embrace Hearing||$899+ per device||Virtually Invisible||Yes||3 years|

 |Miracle-Ear||$1,000 to $3,500 per device||Low Visibility||Yes||3 years|

 |ReSound||$1,000 to $3,500 per device||Low Visibility||Yes||Up to 3 years|

 To top it off, Eargo's customers receive lifetime support from a group of hearing specialists.
 That alone is worth thousands of dollars in saved time and energy hassling with appointments and call centers to fix issues or ask questions.
 They even supply you with extra replacement accessories in every package to guarantee that you get the longest use of their product before you have to pay for replacements—customer care at its finest!

-Eargo’s hearing aids are FDA-cleared for seniors who are experiencing mild to severe high-frequency hearing loss.3 They do not recommend their devices for individuals with severe to profound hearing loss as their hearing aids provide an increase in sound clarity versus volume.
+Eargo's hearing aids are FDA-cleared for those who are experiencing mild to severe high-frequency hearing loss.3 The company does not recommend its devices for individuals with severe to profound hearing loss, since its hearing aids provide an increase in sound clarity versus volume.